Variations on the $S_n$-module $Lie_n$: Introduction

 A characteristic feature of the complement of the $A_{n-1}$-hyperplane arrangement in complex space, and hence the configuration spaces associated to the braid arrangement, is that the cohomology ring has the structure of a symmetric or exterior algebra over the top cohomology as an $S_n$-module (see Theorem \ref{SWThm4.4} and Theorem \ref{Compare}).
 Moreover this top cohomology is $Lie_n$ or its sign-tensored version, and thus its character values are supported on a specific class of permutations: those whose cycles all have the same length.
 This is precisely the framework of the symmetric function identities developed in \cite{Su1}; consequently these identities constitute the crucial methods of this paper, described in Section 5.
 Here we state the \lq\lq meta theorem\rq\rq from \cite{Su1} and develop further methods that are directly applicable to studying modules induced from centralisers.

 The module $Lie_n^{(2)}$ is a special case of a family of variations of $Lie_n,$ whose discovery arises from the original motivation for this paper, namely the investigation begun in \cite{Su1} on the positivity of the row sums in the character table of $S_n.$ For each irreducible character $\chi^\lambda$ and any subset $T$ of the conjugacy classes, one can form the sum $\sum_{\mu\in T} \chi^\lambda(\mu),$ and ask when this sum is nonnegative.
 A method for generating such classes of subsets $T$ was presented in \cite{Su1}.
 This paper generalises and extends these results with classes indexed by subsets of primes (Theorems 3.6 and 3.9).
-The approach in Section 3 is to define certain $S_n$-modules $L_n^S$ induced from the cyclic subgroup generated by an $n$-cycle, indexed by subsets $S$ of primes, and show that their symmetric powers can be expressed as the product $\prod_{n\in P( S)} (1-p_n)^{-1},$ for an appropriate subset $P(S)$ determined by $S.$ The interesting choices of $S$ other than $Lie^{(2)}$ are recorded in Theorem \ref{OnePrime} and Corollaries \ref{Spositivity1} and \ref{Spositivity2}.
+The approach in Section 3 is to define certain $S_n$-modules $Lie_n^S$ induced from the cyclic subgroup generated by an $n$-cycle, indexed by subsets $S$ of primes, and show that their symmetric powers can be expressed as the product $\prod_{n\in P( S)} (1-p_n)^{-1},$ for an appropriate subset $P(S)$ determined by $S.$ The interesting choices of $S$ other than $Lie^{(2)}$ are recorded in Theorem \ref{OnePrime} and Theorems \ref{Spositivity1} and \ref{Spositivity2}.
+These results were announced in \cite{SuFPSAC2018}.

 A second approach to the Schur positivity problem for power sums is developed in Section 4.
 We give a general formula which expresses the product $\prod_{n\in T} (1-p_n)^{-1}$ as a symmetrised module over a sequence of possibly virtual representations $f_n^T,$ having the specific property that their characters vanish unless the conjugacy class has all cycles of equal length.
 The goal then is to determine for what choices of the set $T$ the $f_n^T$ are true $S_n$-modules, thereby establishing the Schur positivity of the product $\prod_{n\in T} (1-p_n)^{-1}.$ The module $Lie_n$ plays a prominent role in the construction.
 In the course of these calculations many interesting plethystic identities emerge, as well as many new conjectures on Schur positivity.
+The results of this section were announced in \cite{SuFPSAC2019}.